StuyPulse/team694.github.io/about/mentors/woodieflowers/joe/index.md

 since.

-Joe Ricci's fusion of engineering ability, deep involvement, affable personality makes him one of our team’s most valuable assets.
-A 694 team member for eight years, he's willing to share the same traits which have earned his team members’ respect.
+Joe Ricci's fusion of engineering ability, deep involvement, affable personality makes him one of our team's most valuable assets.
+A 694 team member for eight years, he's willing to share the same traits which have earned his team members' respect.
 Through mentoring, Joe brings back the same experiences that turned him into a Stuyvesant Robotics' FIRST success story— which makes him deserving of this year's Woodie Flowers Award.